snhobbs/board2pdf/README.md

 Board2Pdf is a KiCad Action Plugin to create good looking pdf files from the board.
 The outputted pdf is vector based and searchable.

-Two examples of what the plugin can output can be found here:
+Two examples of what the plugin can output can be found here:<br>
-[armory-Assembly.pdf](https://gitlab.com/dennevi/Board2Pdf/-/raw/main/resources/-Assembly.pdf "USB armory from WithSecure Foundry") (1 982 KB) Project is found [here](https://github.com/f-secure-foundry/usbarmory "USB armory from WithSecure Foundry")
+[armory-Assembly.pdf](https://gitlab.com/dennevi/Board2Pdf/-/raw/main/resources/-Assembly.pdf "USB armory from WithSecure Foundry") (1 982 KB) Project is found [here](https://github.com/f-secure-foundry/usbarmory "USB armory from WithSecure Foundry")<br>
 [hackrf-one-Assembly.pdf](https://gitlab.com/dennevi/Board2Pdf/-/raw/main/resources/hackrf-one-Assembly.pdf "HackRF by Great Scott Gadgets") (1 579 KB) Project is found [here](https://github.com/greatscottgadgets/hackrf "HackRF by Great Scott Gadgets")

 When loaded the plugin looks like this.
 Here the user can configure how the pdf shall look.